robertsdotpm/p2pd/README.md

 - **Language-agnostic REST API.** You can call **/p2p/open/name/addr** then **/p2p/pipe/name** to turn any HTTP connection into a two-way relay between a peer-to-peer connection.
+- **Minimal dependencies.** Most of the code in P2PD uses the Python standard library to improve portability and reduce packaging issues.
 - **Built on open protocols.** P2PD uses **STUN** for address lookups, **MQTT** for signaling messages, and **TURN** for last resort proxying.
    All of these protocols have public infrastructure.